kivikakk/comrak/src/tests/fixtures/description_lists.md

 be indented unless they are lazy paragraph continuations.

-The list is tight if there is no blank line between the term and the first definition, otherwise loose.
+There is no distinction between a "tight" list or a "loose" list.
+Definitions are always wrapped in `<p>` tags.

 ```````````````````````````````` example
 apple